 Graft-versus-host disease (GVHD)

 GVHD is a common side effect in people who receive cells from a donor (allogeneic transplant).
 It occurs when the transplanted cells recognize the recipient’s tissues as foreign and attack the tissues.
-This can cause a variety of problems, including skin rashes, liver problems and diarrhea.
+This can cause a variety of problems, including skin rashes, liver problems, and diarrhea.
 There are two types of GVHD: acute GVHD, which often happens in the first three months after a transplant, and chronic GVHD, which can develop any time between three months and three years after the transplant.
 Both acute and chronic GVHD can be mild to serious.
-Medications and other treatments that suppress the immune system are used to treat GVHD symptoms until the donor cells stop attacking the body.
+Medications and other treatments that suppress the immune system are used to prevent and treat GVHD until the donor cells stop attacking.

 Hematopoietic cell transplant (HCT)

 HCT is the general term for all transplants of stem cells, regardless of the source of the stem cells.
-Stem cells used in transplants may come from bone marrow; from blood circulating around the body, called peripheral blood; or from blood taken from an umbilical cord donated by a mother right after her baby’s birth, called cord blood.
-You may see or hear transplants called by one of these names based on the source of the stem cells: bone marrow transplant; peripheral blood stem cell transplant, or PBSC transplant; or cord blood transplant.
+Stem cells used in transplants may be collected from bone marrow; from blood circulating around the body, called peripheral blood; or from blood collected from an umbilical cord donated by a mother right after her baby’s birth, called cord blood.
+You may see or hear transplants called by one of these names based on the source of the stem cells: bone marrow transplant, or BMT; peripheral blood stem cell transplant, or PBSC transplant; or cord blood transplant.
 The first HCTs were done using bone marrow.
-Many people are most familiar with the term “bone marrow transplant” and use this term regardless of the source of the stem cells.
-For simplicity, this is the term we use throughout this site.
+Many people are most familiar with the term “bone marrow transplant” and use this term regardless of the way the stem cells were collected.
+For simplicity, this is the term we use throughout this website.

 HLA stands for human leukocyte antigen.
 Human leukocyte antigens are protein molecules that are inherited.
 HLA typing is the process of testing blood or other tissue samples from a patient who needs a transplant and from any potential donor to see how closely they match.
 The more HLA molecules two people share, the better the match.
-When two people share the same HLA molecules, they are said to be a good match.
-That is, their immune systems will not see each other as foreign and are less likely to attack each other.
+When two people share the same HLA molecules, their immune systems will not see each other as foreign and are less likely to attack each other.